 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The DO area, named after two cities, is located in the south of the province of Córdoba in the southern Spanish region Andalusia, The vineyards cover about 10,000 hectares and are located at 300 to 700 meters above sea level.
-By 1933, the wines were largely in the farther west Jerez delivered and there from the sherry produced (from then on no longer allowed).
-Today, sherry-like wines are produced from the dominating white grape variety Pedro Ximénez in the variants Fino, Amontillado, Oloroso and Palo Cortado.
-For the heavy, sweet varieties, the grapes are left to dry on the vines.
-In contrast to his "more famous big brother", he rarely needs to be fortified with alcohol, because the fermentation of the extremely sweet grape Pedro Ximénez (instead Palomino as with sherry) gives up to 16% vol alcohol content.
-Furthermore, fruity white wines (Jovenes Afrutado) from the varieties Baladí ( Cayetana Blanca ) Torrontés.
+The DO area named after two cities is located in the south of the province of Cordoba in the southern Spanish region Andalusia, The vineyards cover around 10,000 hectares of vineyards and are located at 300 to 700 meters above sea level.
+By 1933 the majority of the wines were in the western part Jerez delivered and from there the sherry produced (then no longer allowed).
+Today, the dominant white grape variety Pedro Ximénez is used in a Solera process to produce sherry-like wines in the variants Fino, Amontillado, Oloroso and Palo Cortado.
+For the heavy, sweet varieties, the grapes are left to dry on the vine.
+In contrast to his "more famous big brother", he rarely needs to be fortified with alcohol, because the fermentation of the extremely sweet grape variety Pedro Ximénez (instead Palomino as with sherry) also gives up to 16% vol alcohol.
+Furthermore, fruity white wines (Jovenes Afrutado) from the Baladí ( Cayetana Blanca ) Torrontés.
 Pedro Ximénez and Moscatel ( Muscat d'Alexandrie ) pressed.